charleneweiss/charleneweiss.github.io/research.md

   <span class="date">Combinatorics 2022, Mantua, Italy, May 2022.</span>

 *From Dobble to streaming videos*\
-  <span class="date">Science Day of the Faculty of Computer Science, Electrical Engineering and Mathematics, Paderborn, Germany, May 2022.</span>\
+  <span class="date">Science Day of the Faculty of Computer Science, Electrical Engineering and Mathematics, Paderborn, Germany, May 2022.</span> <span class="tag tag-award">Award</span>\
-  <span style="color:green">Won a 1st prize for this talk at the Science Day.</span>
+  <span class="award">Won a 1st prize for this talk at the Science Day.</span>

 *Semidefinite Optimierung und das Packungsproblem der Codierungstheorie*\
-  <span class="date">Young Researchers Symposium of the German Mathematical Society DMV, Paderborn, Germany, Mar 2018.</span>\
+  <span class="date">Young Researchers Symposium of the German Mathematical Society DMV, Paderborn, Germany, Mar 2018.</span> <span class="tag tag-award">Award</span>\
-  <span style="color:green">Won an invitation to a workshop at Oberwolfach Research Institute for Mathematics and an award from the company dSpace for this talk.</span>
+  <span class="award">Won an invitation to a workshop at Oberwolfach Research Institute for Mathematics and an award from the company dSpace for this talk.</span>